 The 1950s version of a men’s Hawaiian shirt is the women’s Tea Timer shirt.
-It is traditionally made of silk, sleeveless or cap-sleeved with a Mandarin collar.
-They come in Hawaiian or tropical themed prints with 5 wooden or coconut buttons, side slits, and pockets on the front.
+It was traditionally made of silk and sleeveless or cap-sleeved with a Mandarin collar.
+They came in Hawaiian or tropical themed prints with 5 wooden or coconut buttons, side slits, and pockets on the front.
 They could be worn buttoned up as a shirt, or open as a casual overshirt.
-They were usually worn with Capri pants or skirt as a summer outfit.
-You can still find some great vintage Tea Timer shirts on etsy.com
+They were usually worn with Capri pants or a skirt as a summer outfit.
+You can still find some great vintage Tea Timer shirts on Etsy.

 1950s Knit Tops

-The summer knit top were usually plain colors, not patterns.
-Some did feature knit in designs or textures as alternatives to the smooth finish on most knit shirts.
-Sleeve lengths were short, mid-arm lengths or longer Dolman sleeves.
+The summer knit tops were usually plain colors, not patterns.
+Some did feature knit-in designs or textures as alternatives to the smooth finish on most knit shirts.
+Sleeve lengths were short, mid-arm lengths, or longer dolman sleeves.

 The bottom of the knit top had a wide waist band.
 They could be worn tucked into skirts and pants or worn over them.
-Tucked in was more sleek looking while out was more casual.
+Tucked in was more sleek looking, while untucked was more casual.

 Even in winter, knit tops were usually worn alone, not over another blouse.
 This helped reduce bulk and keep the wasp waist effect popular in 1950s fashion.